jgbakke/Unity-Dialogue-Example/README.md

 # Unity-Dialogue-Example

 For a newer dialogue system, see the other project "RevNPC".
-This in some ways is better, such as not relying on AI to understand player's voice.
-This way made 1 full year before that so there are some lessons I learned from this that I could apply towards RevNPC
+This has certain features that are not part of RevNPC, such as not relying on AI to understand player's voice.
+However, this was made 1 full year before that so there are many lessons I learned from this that I applied towards RevNPC

 Branching dialogue system for use with Unity Engine.
 Features a basic GUI for player to select from multiple options, a branching system where player dialogue options can lead to different NPC responses configured by the user, and a system to optionally track events so NPCs can respond to previous quests or player choices, allowing for dynamic dialogue.
 Ideal for text-heavy games such as RPGs